 - The dirtship in The Core has an ultrasonic beam at the front that disintegrates everything in front of it so it can travel through to the center of the Earth.

-- Gort's eye beam in the original The Day The Earth Stood Still 1951.
+- Gort's eye beam in the original The Day the Earth Stood Still (1951).
 Used to disintegrate tanks, artillery pieces and individual weapons.
+After Klatuu was killed, his programming changes, and he uses it on humans, nearly doing so to Helen, but she manages to tell him the code word to make him stop.

 - The American Astronaut: Professor Hess has a handgun that can turn people to ash if they forget his birthday.